 tracking option, please keep your individual exposures under that

+length.
 Programs with moving targets can be complex so do not hesitate

 to contact us during the preparation of your observations.